-- Stigma around an IBS diagnosis
+- Why is there stigma around an IBS diagnosis?

 - Why is IBS under-treated?

-How do they diagnose IBS?
+How do they diagnose irritable bowel syndrome?

 I think people struggle so much with their diagnosis because there isn’t a specific test that says ‘yes!
 That’s it!
 This is exactly what you have’ – but rather is based on symptomatology.

-IBS diagnostic criteria is defined as recurrent abdominal pain or discomfort for at least 3 days per month for the last 3 months, with at least TWO of the following:
+IBS diagnostic criteria is defined as recurrent abdominal pain or discomfort for at least 3 days per month for the last 3 months.
+With at least TWO of the following:

 - Improvement of symptoms with defecation